 The Company uses cash cost per Silver equivalent oz to describe its cash production costs on an overall basis.
 Cash costs incorporate all production costs, which include direct and indirect costs of production.
-Non-cash adjustments include, as applicable, share-based compensation expense, inventory impairments, depreciation, amortization and depletion of mineral properties.
+Non-cash adjustments include, as applicable, depreciation, amortization and depletion of mineral properties.
+TCRC are recorded and deducted from the revenues.